 There are several common bases of liability for violating federal securities laws in a securities transaction.
 Under section 12(a)(1) of the Securities Act, parties who improperly offer or sell securities in violation of section 5 of the Securities Act are strictly liable to the purchaser regardless of whether such purchaser’s loss was related to the violation.
 Recovery under section 12(a)(1) is limited to either rescission or, if the plaintiff no longer owns the security, to monetary damages in an amount equal to the difference between the purchase price and the sale price of the securities.

-Additionally, section 15 of the Securities Act provides that any person who controls any other person who is liable under either section 11 or 12 of the Securities Act will also be liable, jointly and severally, to the same extent as the controlled person (unless the controlling person had no knowledge of, or reasonable ground to believe in, the existence of the facts by reason of which the liability of the controlled person is alleged to exist).
+Additionally, section 15 of the Securities Act provides that any person who controls any other person who is liable under either section 11 or 12 of the Securities Act will also be liable, jointly and severally, to the same extent as the controlled person (unless the controlling person had no knowledge of, or no reasonable ground to believe in the existence of, the facts that allegedly make the controlled person liable).

 Private placements and unregistered secondary market transactions do not trigger either section 11 or section 12(a)(2) liability.
-Instead, the anti-fraud provisions of the Exchange Act, in particular rule 10b-5, provide the basis for liability for material misstatements and omissions in such offerings and sales.
-The key difference in liability under rule 10b-5 as opposed to section 11 or section 12(a)(2), however, is that the plaintiffs must prove that the defendant had intent to defraud, deceive or manipulate investors, as well as reliance on the defendant’s wrongful conduct in purchasing the security.
+Instead, the anti-fraud provisions of the Exchange Act and rule 10b-5 provide the basis for liability for material misstatements and omissions in such transactions.
+In contrast with section 11 and section 12(a)(2), however, rule 10b-5 requires the plaintiff to prove that the defendant had intent to defraud, deceive or manipulate investors, and that the plaintiff relied on the defendant’s wrongful conduct in purchasing the security.

-Although rule 10b-5 also applies to registered offerings, these heightened burdens to establishing liability generally result in plaintiffs relying instead on Securities Act liability claims in such offerings.
-Similar to sections 11 and 12(a)(2), however, the class of defendants can extend to the issuer, its officers and directors, the underwriters and anyone else who directly or indirectly committed the fraud.
-Plaintiffs who prevail in claims relying on rule 10b-5 may generally recover out-of-pocket losses.
+Although rule 10b-5 also applies to registered offerings, these heightened burdens for establishing liability under it generally result in plaintiffs relying instead on Securities Act liability claims in such offerings.
+Similar to claims under sections 11 and 12(a)(2), however, claims under rule 10b-5 can be brought against the issuer, its officers and directors, the underwriters and anyone else who directly or indirectly committed the fraud.
+Plaintiffs who prevail on claims relying on rule 10b-5 may generally recover out-of-pocket losses.
 As with section 12(a)(2), liability under rule 10b-5 attaches at the time an investor becomes committed to purchase securities and enters into a contract of sale.

 Whether section 10(b) of the Exchange Act and rule 10b-5 promulgated thereunder apply extraterritorially has been at issue in recent years.
-In April 2012, the SEC released a study of the issue mandated by Dodd-Frank as part of its response to the US Supreme Court’s decision in Morrison v National Australia Bank, 561 US (2010).
-Morrison reversed lower court precedent by holding that section 10(b) applies only to securities fraud in transactions in securities listed on a US exchange and to transactions in any other security that occur in the US.
-The SEC’s study lacks a definitive recommendation, but does provide Congress with certain options for consideration, including reinstatement of a narrower version of the ‘conduct and effects’ test, which lower courts applied to section 10(b) actions before Morrison or enactment of a clarified version of the ‘transactions’ test set out in Morrison.
+In Morrison v National Australia Bank, 561 US 247 (2010), the US Supreme Court reversed lower court precedent by holding that section 10(b) applies only to securities fraud in transactions in securities listed on a US exchange and to transactions in any other security that occur in the US.
+Though the Morrison test was intended to clarify extraterritorial reach, lower courts continue to grapple with its application and, due to a jurisdictional provision in Dodd-Frank, Morrison’s applicability to regulatory proceedings remains unsettled.

-Amendments to the securities laws as part of Dodd-Frank expanded the SEC’s ability to bring ‘aiding and abetting’ enforcement actions previously allowed under the Exchange Act by allowing the SEC to also bring aiding and abetting enforcement actions under the Securities Act, the Investment Advisers Act of 1940 and the Investment Company Act of 1940.
+Amendments to the securities laws as part of Dodd-Frank empowered the SEC to bring ‘aiding and abetting’ enforcement actions, previously available only under the Exchange Act, under the Securities Act, the Investment Advisers Act of 1940 and the Investment Company Act of 1940.
 Dodd-Frank did not, however, provide a private cause of action for aiding and abetting claims, though it did require the Government Accountability Office (GAO) to conduct a study concerning what effect introducing such a cause of action might have.

 The GAO report sets forth arguments for and against authorising such a cause of action, but did not offer a conclusion or recommendation on the advisability of doing so.
 To date, no such legislation has been proposed or adopted and US courts continue to reject liability claims predicated on aiding and abetting.